AlexanderHD27/pathfinder/README.md

 The EV3 robot is controlled via protocol based on tcp.
 (This is specified [here](./ProtocolSpec.md)).
 The Script that runs on the EV3 can be found in the [robot](./src/robot) folder.
 The Robot is a lego Mindstorms EV3 running [EV3Dev](https://www.ev3dev.org/) and is connected via WIFI to the client.

-The pathfinding and controlle on the other side is done on the client due to the hardware constrains on the EV3.
+The pathfinding, command and control on the other side is done on the client due to the hardware constrains on the EV3.
 The code for it can be found [here](./src/client/).
-Dijkstras algorithm is used to determain the shortes path.
+Dijkstra's algorithm is used to find the shortest path.